I enjoy informing others about the different types of lighting that can fit their needs.

-As of 2014, there are three major types of lighting solutions available for the general public that include halogen incandescent, fluorescent, and LED lamps.
-Each one is unique and has their own advantages and disadvantages that it offers and this article will explore them in detail.
+There are three major types of lighting solutions available for the general public.
+They are halogen incandescent, fluorescent, and LED lamps.
+Each one is unique and has their own advantages and disadvantages and this article will explore them in detail.
 This article will give you the information to help you make an educated and well-informed decision to purchase your next type of lamp for your home or business.

 Incandescent lamps were the first type of electrical lighting solution created in the early 1800s and popularized by Thomas Edison.
 This type of lamp creates light by superheating a filament wire inside the lamp until it glows by passing an electric current through it; because of its low production cost, compatibility with alternating and direct current, and simplicity of integration, this is the most widely used form of light in automotive, commercial, and residential lighting and is available in a wide assortment of sizes, output, and voltage ratings.

 Typical incandescent lamps are filled with an inert gas such as argon and nitrogen to reduce the evaporation of the filament wire due to the high heat.
 Halogen incandescent lamps use halogen elements such as iodine or bromine inside the lamp to create the halogen cycle when combined with the tungsten filament wire; this redeposits the evaporated material back onto the filament wire to improve it's life span.

 Because this type of light superheats a metal filament wire until it glows red hot to produce light, nearly all the electricity (~95%) used is converted to waste heat instead of light.
 In other words, incandescent lamps produce more heat than visible light output so there is a lot of wasted energy.
 In addition to the wasted energy, incandescent lamps typically have a short life span of about 750-1000 hours which may require frequent replacements for applications where the light is constantly on 24/7.
 Frequent operation of the light such as turning on and off all the time will eventually reduce the life of the lamp as well.